Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - presentation of typical software (Knowllence: Robust Engineering Suite - Medical Device Suite)

-- (3+1) Microengineering interactions for production and maintenance
+- (3+3) Microengineering interactions for production and maintenance - Project management

-- prototype vs. series products (traceability, documentation, manufacturing environment (design master file), standards)
+- prototype vs. series products - ( traceability, documentation, design master file, standards, V-model)

 Teaching and Learning Methods